Stratio/crossdata/doc/src/site/sphinx/Logical-Workflows-Explained.rst

 ------

 The *Filter* operator specifies a filtering operation that should be applied to all the rows retrieved before that filtering element.
-In a *SELECT* statement *Filter* operator are associated with the relations found in the where clause.
+In a *SELECT* statement *Filter* operator is associated with the relations found in the where clause.
 A *Filter* includes the left and right parts of the relationship as well as the *Operator* to be applied.

 Disjunction